Andreas Granqvist: International career

 Granqvist played for the Swedish national team, and, in May 2008, he was included in Sweden's 23-man squad for UEFA Euro 2008.

 He was an unused substitute in all three of Sweden's games.
 In 2011, he played in the finals of the Cyprus International Football Tournament, but Sweden lost to Ukraine.
 On 6 July 2016 Granqvist was appointed captain of Sweden by the new manager Janne Andersson.
 Granqvist succeeded Zlatan Ibrahimović after the latter's retirement from the national team following UEFA Euro 2016.

 In May 2018 he was named in the 23-man Sweden squad for the 2018 FIFA World Cup in Russia.
 He captained the team for their opening World Cup fixture against South Korea on 18 June 2018.
 Over the course of the match he provided several long balls over the top which posed a threat to the South Korean defenders.
 In the 65th minute he scored the only goal of the game, calmly slotting home from the penalty spot.
 He was given the Player of the match award.
 Nine days later he scored another penalty, the second goal in a 3–0 win over Mexico which meant Sweden qualified for the next round and topped the group.
 Overall, Granqvist played a full 90 minutes in all games as Sweden were eliminated by England in the quarter final.

-In May 2021, Granqvist was somewhat controversially included in Sweden's 26-man squad for the postponed UEFA Euro 2020, since he had not made an appearance for the national team for nearly two years due to ongoing injury problems.
+In May 2021, Granqvist was somewhat controversially included in Sweden's 26-man squad for the postponed UEFA Euro 2020, since he had not made an appearance for the national team for nearly two years due to ongoing injury problems.He didn't appear in any of their games as Sweden would go on to lose to Ukraine 2-1 in the round of 16.